y-vas/jict/docs/source/nested_dict.rst

             .. code-block:: Python

-                a = nested_dict()
+                a = jict()
                 a['1']['2']['3'] = 3
                 a['A']['B'] = 15

             ..
                 Python

-.. _nested_dict.update:
+.. _jict.update:

     .. method:: update(other)

         Updates the dictionary recursively with the key/value pairs from other, overwriting existing keys.
 Return None.

-        If the nested_dict has a fixed level of nestedness and a value_type, then this is ignored for the key/value pairs from other but otherwise preserved as far as possible.
+        If the jict has a fixed level of nestedness and a value_type, then this is ignored for the key/value pairs from other but otherwise preserved as far as possible.